Distributed State Estimation for Linear Time-invariant Systems with Aperiodic Sampled Measurement: Introduction

 It should be noted that all these references are primarily concerned with either continuous-time or discrete-time systems.
-To date, only limited work has considered the design of estimation techniques for practical aperiodic sampled-data systems.
-Distributed estimation for systems with non-uniform sampling was considered in \cite{li2017robust} and \cite{sferlazza2021state}.
-For example, the round-robin aperiodic sampled measurements scheme studied in \cite{sferlazza2021state} largely exploits the sequential nature of the measurement in distributed estimation problem and complements the results from \cite{li2017robust}.
+To date, only limited work has considered the design of estimation techniques for practical aperiodic sampled-data systems. {\myr Distributed state estimation and traditional state estimation for systems with non-uniform sampling were considered in \cite{li2017robust} and \cite{sferlazza2018time,sferlazza2021state}, respectively. } For example, the round-robin aperiodic sampled measurements scheme studied in \cite{sferlazza2021state} largely exploits the sequential nature of the measurement in distributed estimation problem and complements the results presented in \cite{li2017robust}.
+In particular, a time-varying observer for a linear continuous-time plant with asynchronously sampled measurements was provided in \cite{sferlazza2018time}, which was formulated in the hybrid systems framework, providing an elegant setting.

 The importance of the communication networks' attributes in the design of distributed observers was demonstrated in a number of studies such as \cite{su2012cooperative,kim2019completely} and \cite{wu2021design}.
 For example, an analytical relationship between the system matrix $A$ in \eqref{leader} and the minimum real part of the Laplacian matrix's eigenvalues was provided for the continuous-time distributed estimation problem in \cite{su2012cooperative}.
 A sufficient condition was given for both linear and nonlinear system cases under a jointly observable assumption in \cite{kim2019completely} and \cite{wu2021design}, respectively.
 An analysis of the impact of the sampling period on consensus behaviour of second-order systems \citep*{yu2011second,huang2016some} revealed that a consensus cannot be achieved for any sampling period if there exists one eigenvalue of the Laplacian matrix with a nonzero imaginary part.
-The interactions between the choice of sampling periods, the network topologies, the reference signals, and the related observability fo the system was fully investigated in \cite{wang2021cooperative}.
+The interactions between the choice of sampling periods, the network topologies, the reference signals, and the related observability of the system were fully investigated in \cite{wang2021cooperative}.
 All non-pathological or pathological sampling periods were identified.